The Consumer Price Index Versus Your Savings Account

 The above visualization details the real yield of cash (makam) and not just the absolute, or gross, yield.
 Looking closely from 2010 to present day highlights the differences in visualization:

-Comparing the visualizations above, the difference in cash's absolute gross yield and calculated real yield is shown compared to the percent change in Consumer Price Index and calculated average Consumer Price Index.
+Comparing the visualizations above, the difference in the absolute gross yield of cash and calculated real yield is shown compared to the percent change in Consumer Price Index and calculated average Consumer Price Index.
 In the gross yield visualization, the slope of the line is approaching zero.
 As noted above, a true zero-slope gross yield line would represent cash value that is not inflating or deflating each year.
 However, the value of CPI shows that in fact, inflation and deflation is occurring, and the prices of consumer goods are affected by that.

 The interaction between CPI (Smoothed) and the Real Yield of cash is shown to be closely related in recent years.
 In fact, the cyclical nature of CPI is shown to be occurring in parallel to the now-cyclical real yield in cash value.
-The stability of Israel's economy during recent years is highlighted by low inflation and deflation and stable CPI.
+The stability of the Israeli economy during recent years is highlighted by low inflation and deflation and stable CPI.

 This visualization includes all visualizations discussed in this report, with emphasis added to the calculated metrics.
 The table below shows how this information applies in a real-world example: